jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Two sibling procedures are executing at the same time, in different threads, which makes it possible for one executing procedure to access the other.
 Thread control makes it possible to avoid such volatile situations.

 (the fact that the diamonds are drawn with thicker lines above, says that they are both in execution.
-If they wouldn’t be thicker drawn, then the diagram above doesn’t explicitly show that there is a multithread situation.
-Regarding it single threadedly, the situation above is just the bigger diamond executing first, after which the smaller diamond uses its return value.)
+If they wouldn’t be thicker drawn, then the diagram above doesn’t explicitly show that there is a multi-threaded situation.
+Regarding it single-threadedly, the situation above is just the bigger diamond executing first, after which the smaller diamond uses its return value.)

 < What happens when two threads try to initiate the same diamond or a thread tries to initiate a diamond that’s already executing.
 I want that one figured out >